uphold/enterprise-widget-sdk/README.md

 #### 5. Running a project

-Every project has its own README with specialized instructions on how to run it.
+Each project has its own README with specific instructions on how to run it.
 Please refer to the project's README for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing

-Any contributions you make are **greatly appreciated**.
+Your contributions are **greatly appreciated**.
 After the initial setup, you can follow the steps below to contribute to the project:

 1. Create a branch with the convention `<prefix>/<branch-name>`:
    - **feature:** (`git checkout -b feature/amazing-feature`)